tamius-han/gimp-autobubble/README.md

 You can only use ***one*** command block for a single script.
 However, it should be safe to mix command blocks of multiple scripts.

-If script runs recursively inside a layer group, any nested layer group will be processed with the same parameters as the parent group.
-(Some commands are exception to the rule)
+~~If script runs recursively inside a layer group, any nested layer group will be processed with the same parameters as the parent group unless specified otherwise.
+(Some commands are exception to the rule)~~ Not true

-If selected/top level layer group doesn't have a command block, it will be skipped.
+If ~~selected/top level~~ _a_ layer group doesn't have a command block, it will be skipped.
 Any descendant layer or layer group that has a command block in its name, however, will be processed according to command parameters.

 When creating bubbles, new layer should appear under the group.